Hnogared/viminette_VIM-42-norminette/README.md

 Turn off norm highlighting if it was initially turned on.

 ### Jumping between norm error lines
+> [!NOTE]
-⚠️ These commands only do something if norm errors are present in the file.
+> These commands only do something if norm errors are present in the file.

 ```
 :NextSign
 ```